nekonaute/roborobo4/README.md

 # python setup.py clean --all -- only if want to rebuild all from scratch
 python setup.py install --force
 ```

-_Remark: if you get a lot of warnings during compilation, this is probably due to already installed pip packages shadowing the newly installed conda packages (e.g. with pybind).
-Work around for pyBind: conda install -c conda-forge "pybind11>2.6"__

 Run a roborobo example: